leosperry/ha-kafka-net/README.md

 * [Automation Builder](https://github.com/leosperry/ha-kafka-net/wiki/Automation-Registry#iautomationbuilder-interface) with fluent syntax
 * Sun model and Sun Based Automations
 * Scheduled Automation framework

+## Coming Soon
+Version 3.1 is in the works.
+It will bring significant enhancements to stronly typing entity states.

 ## More examples
 I have decided to make [my personal repository](https://github.com/leosperry/MyHome) public so that users can see working examples of some moderately complex automations.